KryptoDeltaDevs/hw-credit_card_crypto/README.md

 Your team must implement hashing methods for credit card objects.
 Recall that all objects in Ruby have a `hash` method by default.
 However, this method does not use the contents of their objects to produce hashes.
 Furthermore, this hash method cannot produce a cryptographically strong hash.

-- Override the default hash: Override the default `hash` method of CreditCard to hash the serialized data of the card.
+- Override the default hash: Override the default `hash` method of CreditCard to hash the serialized data of the card _using a cryptographic hash_.
 Credit cards with identical information should produce identical hashes.
-Do not use any cryptographic hashing method here.
-- Create a cryptographic hash: Implement the `secure_hash` method to produce a SHA256 hash (return a hexadecimal string).
-Credit cards with identical information should produce identical secure hashes.
 - BUT FIRST: look at the hashing test specs in `spec/hash_spec.rb`
-  - *Implement all the test descriptions* (you are welcome to add your own as well)
+  - _Implement all the test descriptions_ (you are welcome to add your own as well)
-  - make sure your implemented tests *all fail* before writing *any* code!
+  - make sure your implemented tests _all fail_ before writing _any_ code!
-  - make sure they pass *one-by-one* while writing code :)
+  - make sure they pass _one-by-one_ while writing code :)
 - We are coming to the end of this assignment -- time to do some cleanup:
   - Add references in `Gemfile` to all the gems you are using in your code and test files.
-    (see <http://bundler.io> for what to put in a `Gemfile`)
   - run `rubocop` on all your code to see if your code style is appropriate